Look At All These People In The Mall: Vandals Or Customers?

 Alright, since investors seem intent on ignoring the growth in sales per square foot, growth in NOI, growth in AFFO, and dividend growth, allow me to present you with the photo evidence.
 This is the Mall at Short Hills in Short Hills, New Jersey:

 See all those things walking around?
 All the things on the escalators?
 Those are people and they still go to the mall.
-Contrary to what you may hear in some cable newscast, there are people in the mall.
+Contrary to what you may hear in some cable newscast, there are people in the malls.

 This may be a shocker, so brace yourself.
 There are also people in Miami.
 They also go to the mall: